suislanchez/openDAW/README.md

 ## Open-Source

 We are committed to transparency and community-driven development.
 The source code for openDAW is available under GPL3.
+(Links below)

 ## Huge Shoutout To The Incredible openDAW Community!